ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 BBR does not deal well with persistently application limited traffic
 {{detecting-application-limited-phases}} , such as low latency audio or video flows.
-When unable to fill the pipe for a full round trip, BBR will not be able to measure the full link bandwidth and because all bandwidth samples are app-limited, it will not discard old max bandwidth samples that were not app-limited.
+When unable to fill the pipe for a full round trip, BBR will not be able to measure the full link bandwidth, and will mark a bandwidth sample as app-limited.
+In cases where an application enters a phase where all bandwidth samples are app-limited, BBR will not discard old max bandwidth samples that were not app-limited.

 # Input Signals